Elko: Wander in a Weekend

 Road Trips = Road Food

 One of the best parts of road tripping is road food.
 And a few renditions into Johnny Cash’s “I’ve Been Everywhere” (Fun Fact: the first two towns mentioned are Winnemucca and Reno), you’ll be ready for some.
-Lovelock offers classic breakfasts, burgers, and hot sandwiches at the Cowpoke Café, as well as fresh wraps, panini, and scrumptious coffee blends at Temptations.
+Lovelock offers delicious barbeque and meats smoked on-site at Dora’s Smokehouse and BBQ, as well as fresh wraps, panini, and scrumptious coffee blends at Temptations.
 Or take your first Basque bites in Winnemucca at The Martin Hotel, home of great steak sandwiches, braised lamb shanks, chorizo, and other traditional treats since 1898.

 Weird Nevada on the Wayside